ickb/proposal/README.md

 - deposits too big should be split into standard deposits and possibly even spread over longer periods;
 - deposits too small are better served by secondary markets.

-This deposit standard size can be defined in CKB terms or in CBK++ terms:
+This deposit standard size could be defined in CKB terms or in CBK++ terms:

 - a fixed CKB means that as deposit are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended;
-- a fixed CKB++-equivalent deposit size means that at every block all the deposits would have the same size both in CKB and CKB++, of course as time passes this standard deposit size would gradually increase.
+- a fixed CKB++-equivalent deposit size means that at every block all the deposits would have the same size both in CKB and CKB++.
+Of course as time passes, the deposit size would be fixed CKB++-equivalent terms but gradually increasing in CKB terms.

 In this way a few goals are achieved: